-Home » Medecc Reports » Special Report Interlinking climate change with the Water – Energy – Food – Ecosystems (WEFE) nexus in the Mediterranean Basin » Chapter 5.
-Governance, policies (and research) options for the WEFE (focus on EU policies, South and East Med.)
+Home » MedECC reports » Special Report Interlinking climate change with the Water – Energy – Food – Ecosystems (WEFE) nexus in the Mediterranean Basin » Chapter 5.
+Governance, policies and research options for the WEFE nexus

 Special Report Interlinking climate change with the Water - Energy - Food - Ecosystems (WEFE) nexus in the Mediterranean Basin

 Chapter 5.
-Governance, policies (and research) options for the WEFE (focus on EU policies, South and East Med.)
+Governance, policies and research options for the WEFE nexus

 Executive Summary